-Retrophin, Inc. ("we", "our", "us", "Retrophin" and the "Company") refers to Retrophin, Inc., a Delaware corporation, as well as our direct and indirect subsidiaries.
-Retrophin is a fully integrated biopharmaceutical company headquartered in San Diego, California, focused on identifying, developing and delivering life-changing therapies to people living with rare diseases.
+Travere Therapeutics, Inc. ("we", "our", "us", "Travere" and the "Company") refers to Travere Therapeutics, Inc., a Delaware corporation, as well as our direct and indirect subsidiaries.
+Travere is a fully integrated biopharmaceutical company headquartered in San Diego, California focused on identifying, developing and delivering lifechanging therapies to people with rare diseases.
 We regularly evaluate and, where appropriate, act on opportunities to expand our product pipeline through licenses and acquisitions of products in areas that will serve patients with serious or rare diseases and that we believe offer attractive growth characteristics.

-On January 30, 2020, the World Health Organization ("WHO") declared that the recent novel coronavirus (COVID-19) outbreak was a global health emergency, which prompted national governments to begin putting actions in place to slow the spread of COVID-19.
-In March 2020, the WHO classified the COVID-19 outbreak as a pandemic.
-The outbreak of COVID-19 has resulted in travel restrictions, quarantines, "stay-at-home" and "shelter-in-place" orders and extended shutdown of certain businesses around the world.
-While the impact of the COVID-19 pandemic did not have a material adverse effect on our financial position or results of operations for the three and six months ended June 30, 2020, these governmental actions and the widespread economic disruption arising from the pandemic have the potential to materially impact our business and influence our business decisions.
+The ongoing novel coronavirus (COVID-19) pandemic has resulted in travel restrictions, quarantines, "stay-at-home" and "shelter-in-place" orders and extended shutdown of certain businesses around the world.
+While the impact of the COVID-19 pandemic did not have a material adverse effect on our financial position or results of operations for the three months ended March 31, 2021, these governmental actions and the widespread economic disruption arising from the pandemic have the potential to materially impact our business and influence our business decisions.
 The extent and duration of the pandemic is unknown, and the future effects on our business are uncertain and difficult to predict.
 The Company is continuing to monitor the events and circumstances surrounding the COVID-19 pandemic, which may require adjustments to the Company's estimates and assumptions in the future.